 These homeowners created beautiful focal points with fun, mini-subway style mosaic work in the backsplash and by trading solid doors for glass inserts in an upper cabinet bank.
 The latter opens things up and allows them to display beautiful, heirloom china and glassware.

 This kitchen also updated their small home office area and added furniture details to a custom-hood, transforming boring into interesting.

 4. Use white as the backdrop for luxury

 What we love about Antique White is that it isn't as stark as other whites.
-There is a luxurious sheen inherent in the finish and it pairs perfectly with Cambria Quartz countertops in Windemere.
+There is a luxurious sheen inherent in the finish and it pairs perfectly with Cambria Quartz countertops in Windermere.
 Together, they provide the backdrop for a high-end kitchen design - but those quartz countertops require less maintenance, and last much longer - than marble or granite would.
-A swooping rounded peninsula softens the typical angles found in kitchens
+A swooping rounded peninsula softens the typical angles found in kitchens.

 5. Dark and white - you can have it all